kleylakb89/09-readme-generator/output/README.md

 ## Installation

-Try it out
+Use CLI to run program

 ## Usage

-Click around
+Follow the prompts

 ## License

-This application is covered under the The Unlicense license.
-For more information, please see: [The Unlicense](https://unlicense.org/)
+This application is covered under the GNU AGPLv3 license.
+For more information, please see: [GNU AGPLv3](https://opensource.org/licenses/AGPL-3.0)

 ## Contributing

-contact me
+Please contact me if you would like to contribute.

 ## Tests

-try it out
+Click around and try it out.

 ## Questions